thestrukture/SpringMenu/README.md

      		 		}
      		 	})

+## How to display HTML?
+Use the css selector `.side-bay` to access a user visible alert box.

 ## How to add plugins?
 Within the Strukture click on the `plugins` button to open your plugin manager.